-Beyond test scores, socioeconomic differences also extend to educational attainment.
-Children from high-income families are more likely to continue on to postsecondary programs, and conditional on attending they are more likely to complete their studies and obtain a degree.
+Beyond test scores, socio-economic differences also extend to educational attainment.
+Children from high-income families are more likely to continue on to post-secondary programs, and conditional on attending they are more likely to complete their studies and obtain a degree.
 Moreover, these gaps do not arise solely because children from well-off families perform better in school (as documented in the previous section).
-Socioeconomic differences are pronounced even conditional on intermediate measures of achievement, such as test scores during high school.
+Socio-economic differences are pronounced even conditional on intermediate measures of achievement, such as test scores during high school.

 To shed light on these patterns, we report results from four different data sets that contain detailed information on educational careers and family background.
-For England, we use Next Steps: the Longitudinal Study of Young People in England (LSYPE) (University College London, UCL Institute of Education, Centre for Longitudinal Studies, 2021); for the United States, the Education Longitudinal Study (ELS) (National Center for Education Statistics, United States Department of Education, 2019); for Australia, the Longitudinal Surveys of Australian Youth (LSAY) (Australian Government Department of Education, Skills and Employment, 2017); and for Germany, the National Education Panel Study (NEPS, Blossfeld and Maurice, 2011).
+For England, we use Next Steps: the Longitudinal Study of Young People in England (LSYPE) (University College London 2021); for the United States, the Education Longitudinal Study (ELS) (National Center for Education Statistics 2019); for Australia, the Longitudinal Surveys of Australian Youth (LSAY) (Australian Government Department of Education and Employment 2017); and for Germany, the National Education Panel Study (NEPS, Blossfeld and Maurice 2011).

-As a simple measure of family background, we use an indicator for whether at least one parent has obtained a level of education beyond high school.^c As shown in Table 1, this share varies between 50.5% (England) and 79.6% (Germany), partially due to differences in the structure of the educational systems.
+As a simple measure of family background, we use an indicator for whether at least one parent has obtained an level of education beyond high school.
+As shown